ImMatsu/matsu.txt.BOT/README.md

 And maybe in the future use database with javascript

-1.bot.js:space to program your bot and decide what to do and what to do.
+1.bot.js: space to program your bot and decide what to do and what to do.

-2.config.js:space where you need to enter your twitter account keys and access tokens
+2.config.js:  space where you need to enter your twitter account keys and access tokens

-3.package-lock:npm packege.
+3.package-lock: npm packege.

-4.package:bot information.
+4.package:  bot information.